An Overview of Free Downloadable Maze Books

 12 horoscope symbol mazes in booklet format (A6, or approx 6x4)

-My last free downloadable maze book is not a maze book (anymore).
+My next free downloadable maze book is not a maze book (anymore).
 It is A Word Puzzle Book.
 Originally done as 151 different mazes I felt the maze portion was distracting to the word puzzles, so I scrapped 3 different books and revised them into 1 new book with NO Mazes.
 I think it is a much better book now.
 Can you tell what the book covers solution is ?
+Color IS important in many of these puzzles so I recommend printing in color or solving on screen !

 A word puzzle book cover